wp-plugins/kento-post-view-counter/readme.txt

 <strong>How to use shortcodes in loop or excerpt mode ?</strong><br />
 To display views count manually via shortcodes in loop or excerpt mode you can use shortcode bellow<br />

 N.B.
-We have removed custom text adding feature via shortcode you can do same this by saveing custom text via "Kento Post View Counter Settings" page
+We have removed custom text adding feature via shortcode you can do same this by saving custom text via "Kento Post View Counter Settings" page

 <strong>Display whitout customize</strong><br />
 `<?php do_shortcode('[kpvc_loop post_id='.get_the_ID().']'); ?>`